 Leaving your safe haven and launching yourself into new territory will certainly get the wheels in your head spinning.
 Seeing new sights and experiencing mind-opening adventures will bring about fresh thoughts and different ideas.

 You’re the only you who will ever walk this planet.
 Be true to your spirit — speak your mind and express your personality, because there’s nothing else like it.
 The odds of you existing were slim, but here you are.

 Be a risk-taker

-Be a risk-taker: Bring it on, world (even in small steps)!
+Bring it on, world (even in small steps)!
 This doesn’t have to mean jumping out of planes or tightrope walking from one building to the next, but it sure shows confidence and turns heads.
 For most of us, success doesn’t fall into our laps — we have to pursue it, and there’s nothing like standing out from the crowd while inspiring others.
-If you’d like to make it big-time doing something creative for a living, odds are, you’re going to have to push and sacrifice for it (and have fun doing it, too!).
+If you’d like to make it big doing something creative for a living, odds are, you’re going to have to push and sacrifice for it (and have fun doing it, too).

-Visit museums and galleries: Artwork is interpreted differently from each individual.
-You may find certain works of art truly intriguing, and they’ll help you brainstorm your own ideas.
+Artwork is interpreted differently by each individual.
+You may find some works of art truly intriguing, and they’ll help you think up your own ideas.
 Other pieces may not even phase you, but you wouldn’t have known that unless you’ve experienced them, too.
 You’re exploring your own tastes when studying the works of another.

-Travel: Different places, different ways of life, different cultures and traditions.
+Different places, different ways of life, different cultures and traditions.
 These experiences are not only eye-opening, but refreshing.
 There’s nothing quite like physically putting yourself out there while feeling vulnerable.
-Traveling to foreign places can awaken thoughts that you didn’t know you were capable of thinking.
-It’s an exercise for the brain every way you look at it — for you and those who you inspire.
+Traveling to foreign places can awaken thoughts that you didn’t know you were capable of thinking about.
+It’s an exercise for the brain every way you look at it — for you and those you inspire.